 The Ombudsman Office responds to public inquiries about District policies and practices.
 The office provides information, answers questions and facilitates dispute resolution when issues arise between the public and District staff.
 The office includes an Ombudsman and a Utility Services Program Manager.
 The Ombudsman assists the public by responding to inquiries and complaints from, or among, permit applicants and interested parties regarding the District’s policies and practices.
 This position meets the statutory requirements of Section 373.079(4), F.S.
 The Utility Services Program Manager is responsible for leading a team of professional staff to work cooperatively with all the water supply utilities in the District to strengthen communication and improve water use efficiency.

-The District’s Management Services Division is under the direction of the Management Services Director and contains the Finance, General Services, and Information Technology.
-This Division is responsible for providing administrative support for the District in the areas of finance, accounting, and contract administration; information resources and records management; maintaining the District’s computer hardware, software, and telecommunications infrastructure.
+The District’s Business and IT Services Division Director oversees the Finance Bureau, the Information Technology Bureau and the Procurement Services Office.
+This Division is responsible for providing administrative support for the District in the areas of finance, accounting, and contract administration, and maintaining the District’s computer hardware, software and telecommunications infrastructure.

 The Finance Bureau is responsible for all financial activities of the District in compliance with federal and state laws, rules and regulations as well as Board policies, District procedures and guidelines, and generally accepted accounting principles; the development and execution of the annual service budget; the procurement of all goods and services; and District inventory control.
-The bureau includes sections for Accounting, Administration, Budget & Financial Performance and Procurement.
+The bureau includes sections for Accounting and Financial Reporting, Administration, and Budget and Financial Performance.

 Information Technology Bureau